-You can use Word, Excel, Google Docs, Sheets, or any online Calendar to prepare your schedule.
-Click the link to download the UNE Online Time Management Word doc used by our Student Support Specialists.
+You can use Word, Excel, Google Docs, Sheets, or any online calendar to prepare your schedule.
+Click the link to download the UNE Online Time Management Word document used by our Student Support Specialists.

 Post your time management plan somewhere you’ll see it